Jiayao2006/budgetTracking/README.md

 | CORS issues | Set `ALLOWED_ORIGINS=*` temporarily, tighten later |

 ### Switching to full rebuild
-After first green deploy: change Build Command to `bash build_fullstack.sh` to build the React app during deployment instead of relying on committed static assets.
+After first green deploy: change Build Command to `bash build_render_fullstack.sh` to build the React app during deployment instead of relying on committed static assets.
+The `build_render_fullstack.sh` script uses Render's pre-installed Node.js and has no sudo requirements.

 ### Python Version Pin
 Because the Render service root is set to `backend`, a `runtime.txt` is also placed inside `backend/` to force Python 3.11 (the repo root `runtime.txt` is ignored when the service root is a subdirectory).
 If you still see Python 3.13 in build logs, clear build cache and redeploy, or set an env var `PYTHON_VERSION=3.11.9` / `RENDER_PYTHON_VERSION=3.11.9` (Render may honor either) then redeploy.